 Elsewhere and else-when, the Privy Council orders the Hayakawa parents to begin research on a new energy source related to Chaos, though it eventually leads them to discover that there are “fragments” of Chaos scattered about (just like there were fragments of Omega) that they might unite to somehow allow the Privy Council fight back against Wonderland… if they’re willing to take that risk.
-Also, it’s not clear if the fragments are on Earth, Wonderland, elsewhere, or all of the above.
-This was probably meant as a Season 3 plot device as it doesn’t come to anything in Season 2, and it does match how things play out if you assume all the shards are in Wonderland.
+It’s not clear if the fragments are on Earth, Wonderland, elsewhere, or all of the above.
+This was probably meant as a Season 3 plot device as it doesn’t come to anything in Season 2 (and shows up so late in the summary), and it does match how things play out if you assume all the shards are in Wonderland.
 But ugh, so many loose ends!

 At this point, we come to a fairly detailed summary of events that span a relatively small amount of time, which has me wondering if the next few events might have been planned for another spinoff product at one point.
 We get started with Crux 1, who has finally located Gaudium.
 She goes to report back to the Silvia, but is intercepted on the way back by Crux 2, who attacks her.
 Crux 1 is badly wounded, but lucks out, as she happens to crash-land on the floating island where Makenshi found his brother’s grave.
 It turns out the grave is giving off “Madou energy,” and this radiation forces Crux 2 away.
 Bye, Crux 2.
 See you in Season 3, ha ha, just kidding.
 Crux 1 then finds a jewel on Madoushi’s grave, and takes it back with her towards the real world.